intel/QAT_Engine/README.md

 ## Limitations

+* Although the QAT OpenSSL\* Engine has been tested against OpenSSL\* 1.1.1 it has currently not been verified for acceleration of TLS 1.3 key exchange and authentication such as offloading RSA-PSS and Elliptical Curve operations.
+  Although it is expected to function, such support should be considered experimental at this stage.
 * When forking within an application it is not valid for a cryptographic operation to be started in the parent process, and completed in the child process.